 In some regions chopsticks and/or spoons are used.
 Knives are never present at the table.
 All food is cut into bite-size pieces in the kitchen before being served.
 Asians were much less tolerant of the concept of armed guests at the table than were the barbarians of the West.

 Traditional dining in India is based on a rimmed metal tray called a thali.
 Each person at the table, which is very low and surrounded by thin cushions, has a thali about 13 to 14 inches in diameter.
 Just inside the rim will be placed small metal bowls called katori which contain the various side dishes, dals, chutneys and the like.
 The center is reserved for bread or rice depending on climatic region - bread or rice in the north, rice in the south.
+Photo by GracinhaMarco Abundo, distributed under license Creative Commons Attribution 2.0 Generic.

 The only utensils are fingers and bread.
 Spoons are never present, except serving spoons.
 This accounts for the fact that soups were totally unknown in India until the arrival of Europeans, and are still little seen except in Europeanized environments.
+Now, in the 21st century, many restaurants in India serve soups, often with ceramic spoons imported from China.

 All tableware is of metal as anything made of wood would have been burned for cooking heat, and manufacturing high fired ceramics requires too much fuel.
 India is more fuel poor than food poor, and that's saying something.
 Traditional kitchens cook over burning cow pies, and many of the poor today cook over burning plastic scraps - not real good for the environment.